brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

     mkdir documents downloads images music tmp videos cp ~/source/stretchbang/.config/user-dirs.dirs ~/.config
     # logout of openbox, login back and it should happen.

-which should be in sync with definitions in *~/.config/user-dirs.dirs*

 ## Basic hotkeys